MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - Windows 10 and newer
 - Windows Holographic for Business

-### Run Microsoft Edge version 87 and newer in single app kiosk mode on Windows 10 devices<!-- 8271248 idready-->
+### Run Microsoft Edge version 87 and newer in single app kiosk mode on Windows 10 devices<!-- 8271248 -->
 On Windows 10 and newer devices, you configure a device to run as a kiosk that runs one app, or runs many apps (**Devices** > **Configuration profiles** > **Create profile** > **Windows 10 and later** for platform > **Kiosk** for profile).
 When you select single app mode, you can:

 - Run Microsoft Edge version 87 and newer.